microchip-pic-avr-examples/pic18f57q43-dma-uart-echo-mplab-mcc/README.md

   ###### Figure 4: 'DMA  settings'
   ![DMA](images/dmasource.PNG)

 The Source Message Size can be configured to more than 1 byte.
-For this project it is set to 1 Byte.
+For this project it is set to 1 byte.
 Select the DMA1(PLIB) from the Builder graph.
 Configure the DMA1 settings according to figure 5.

   ###### Figure 5: 'DMA1 PLIB settings'
   ![DMA](images/dmadestination.PNG)